mitradip/data-analysis-md/README.md

 This file contains the _main()_ function demonstrating a sample interactional dynamics (time correlation function) study without intermediate approximation.

-## For designing your own library
+## Designing your own library

-Kindly download _analysis.cpp_ and _cpp\_include/libraries.h_ and generate your own C++ code for the analysis required.
+You are always invited to design your own libraries on this code and contact the author about the same, if you want it to be implemented.
+Please download _analysis.cpp_ and _cpp\_include/libraries.h_ and generate your own C++ code for the analysis required.
 You may consider looking at the sample codes for reference.
 Please note that _libraries.h_ has to be inside _cpp\_include_ directory.